-- Go to Nettskjema (uio.no).
-If you would like the survey to be anonymous, check website for action to ensure anonymity (in Norwegian only) and website about electronic track (in Norwegian only).
+Go to Nettskjema (uio.no).
+If you would like the survey to be anonymous, check website for action to ensure anonymity (uio.no, in Norwegian) and UiO's website about electronic track (in Norwegian).

 Improper use of third party solutions can have serious consequences such as violation of laws and regulations, repayment of assigned funds, lost time and damaged reputation etc.